joewil08/p2p-file-synchronization-group-3/README.md

   Seamless Peer Discovery:

     Peers are discovered automatically in the background, eliminating the need for manual peer searches.

+    As of right now, this feature is not yet implemented and you are required to use the discover peer method.

 # FAQs & Support: